 If you want to make sure you take care of your tooth health and your family’s dental needs while at the same time avoiding exhausting and unnecessary trips to the emergency room, it’s important to know what types of injuries will necessitate emergency dental care.
-Accidents can happen at any time, and while some of these injuries can be treated at Desert View Dental in Phoenix, AZ during normal treatment hours, some will require immediate medical attention.
+Accidents can happen at any time.
+While some of these injuries can be treated at Desert View Dental in Phoenix, AZ during regular treatment hours, some will require immediate medical attention.

 There are several types of oral injuries including cracked teeth, broken teeth, and knocked out teeth.
 You can get them in many ways.
 These include taking a bite from something that’s too hard on your teeth, from falling down, from taking a blow to the face, or many other occurrences.
-Deciding how bad the injury really is will help you make the decision on whether the chipped tooth or minor fraction can wait until morning and be helped by the dentist at Desert View Dental.
+Deciding how bad the injury is will help you decide on whether the chipped tooth or minor fraction can wait until morning and be helped by the emergency dentist.

 Immediate dental help might be needed depending on how bad the crack is, how much tooth is missing, whether you’ve suffered nerve damage, or if one or more of your teeth have been completely knocked out.